qvik/swift/README.md

 ## Localization

 Handle localization (internalization) for UI elements by using Storyboard / .xib localization strings file.
-Do not put *NSLocalizedString()* calls into code for UI elements.

 Use a tool utility for merging the strings files since Xcode lacks this important feature.